-SharePoint lists just got a whole lot smarter thanks to the introduction of a new Microsoft 365 service, Microsoft Lists.
+SharePoint lists are a whole lot smarter thanks to the introduction of a new Microsoft 365 service, Microsoft Lists.
 We explain the impact of this news and highlight how the SharePoint lists you know and love are evolving.

 In the past few months, Microsoft has been releasing a steady stream of updates to address the new and unique challenges of virtual collaboration and remote work.

 The announcement of a new information tracking service for Microsoft 365, Microsoft Lists, is only the latest confirmation that Microsoft is continuing to invest in centralized collaboration tools that tie everything together: a pre-installed Lists app in Microsoft Teams is rolling out alongside a new Microsoft Lists home page, and a Lists mobile app is expected to be released later this year.

 Just like Teams ties together multiple Microsoft 365 productivity apps in one user interface, Lists is a unified place to see and manage all your lists—whether you’re at home, on the go, or collaborating with colleagues in Teams.
 But, it’s also an evolution of SharePoint’s longtime list-making capabilities.

 In order to understand the true value that Microsoft Lists brings, you need to have a good understanding of its foundations: SharePoint lists.